-One of the UK’s leading accountancy firms, PwC, announced recently that it was getting rid of landline telephones on all office desks, with all staff being expected to use mobiles by the end of the summer.
-Is this an option for SMEs, however?
+PwC, announced recently that it was getting rid of landline telephones on all office desks, with all staff being expected to use mobiles.
+Is this an option for SME's?

 Basepoint Business Centres, one of the leading providers of virtual offices in the UK, take a keen interest in all matters which affect the small business community.
 Here we look at the extent to which the use of landline phones has declined – and why dispensing with your company landlines may not be a good idea.

 In 2010, UK businesses racked up almost 38 million minutes of calls.
 Last year, this figure had more than halved to 18.8 million minutes.

 Eight years ago, there were more than 10 million business landline numbers.
 By the end of 2017, this number had fallen to 6.4 million.
 The number of residential phone line numbers has increased, but this is mainly because most homes need a landline for their broadband services.
 The amount of domestic phone calls has also fallen, by more than 50%.

 This shows the extent to which we rely on our mobile phones and other internet-based forms of communication such as emails.
 PwC already supplies all its staff with mobiles, and it believes that dispensing with landlines is “a more efficient way of working.”

 Although it can seem tempting to dispense with landlines, there are several excellent reasons for keeping them, especially for businesses which are smaller than the accountancy giant.

 Permanence – A landline gives the suggestion of a physical presence in the community.
 Most numbers have a code which confirm the business’s locality which can be important to some customers.
 It also suggests you employ staff rather than being just a ‘one-man band’ which can put some prospective customers off.